ppy/osu-wiki/wiki/Skinning/skin.ini/en.md

 - `fruit-ryuuta.png` will no longer work from this point forward.
 - New catcher states (and images).
 - New osu!catch specific combobursts (`comboburst-fruits.png`).
-  - osu!standard combobursts will no longer be used for osu!catch.
+  - osu! combobursts will no longer be used for osu!catch.

 ### 2.4